charlielobster/CUDA_NekRS/README.md

     . ./CUDA_NekRS_vars.sh

-This is the script you'll use before running programs in NekRS.
+Use the script before running programs in NekRS.
-It performs housekeeping like setting CUDA_HOME, modifying LD_LIBRARY_PATH, PATH etc.
+It performs housekeeping settings like CUDA_HOME, LD_LIBRARY_PATH, PATH etc.
-Perhaps add this to your .profile, or terminal initialization.
+Maybe add to your .profile for terminal initialization.

 Install CUDA